-This course is recommended for non-coders who are interested in data visualization.
+This "Data Visualization: A Practical Approach for Absolute Beginners" course is recommended for non-coders who are interested in data visualization.
 Don’t worry if you aren’t a numbers person; this course will teach you how to turn all those numbers into readable, colorful, visuals that will wow your bosses and be incredibly easy to understand.
 Unlike some of the other courses mentioned below, this course will not teach/integrate Python or any other form of programming language.
 Powered by Microsoft, Data Visualization: A practical Approach for Absolute Beginners, is a new course taught by Pete Harris and Ben Olsen, both Senior Content Developers at Microsoft.
 A suggested time frame is spending a 2-3 hours on the course for 4 weeks.
 The course is free, however, if you want to receive a certificate after completion and have your exams graded, the program costs $99.00.

-This course is offered to beginners as well, but it uses Tableau, an easy to use “drag and drop” platform that integrates with almost any database while still enforcing your security protocols.
+This "Data Visualization with Tableau Specialization" course is offered to beginners as well, but it uses Tableau, an easy to use “drag and drop” platform that integrates with almost any database while still enforcing your security protocols.
 Trends indicate that more data science jobs are putting “mastering of Tableau” on their requirements for job applicants.
 The colorful, exciting and unique visuals can be made in just minutes by simply importing your data.
 Tableau is perfect for the non-coder but also gets more and more advanced with coding by integrating R, a popular programming language for data analysts and statisticians.
 No prior experience with Tableau is needed.
 This course averages 4 months for completion.
 Offered on coursera, this course costs $43.00 per month (the faster you finish it the less you have to pay).

 When you look up Data Visualization, a common language you’ll see associated with it is Python.
 Python is great for data visualization because it offers Matplotlib and Seaborn, both of which are great plotting libraries (which makes for visualizations that can be live or highly customized).
 But Python’s power extends beyond data visualization.
 It’s a super easy to learn language (the most popular at universities and colleges) and allows for easy web application building and automation.
 Even if you have no idea what I’m talking about, this course teaches everything about Python so no prior knowledge whatsoever is required.
 This course teaches Python alongside data analysis and visualization techniques.
 By the end of the course, you should have a sufficient skill level of Python, have experience working with JSON, HTML and MS Excel Worksheets and use matplotlib and seaborn modules.
 On sale at the time of posting, this course is 94% off the originally priced $194.99 and now is at $10.99.
 This course has 21 hours of online lectures with additional worksheets and data sets.